22victoryy/intro-cogsci/README.md

 # intro-cogsci
-Notes of Introduction to Cognitive Science, COG250 from University of Toronto
+Notes of Introduction to Cognitive Science

+# Credits
+Anderson Todd (sem 1) / John Vervaeke(sem 2), for course coordination and instruction of COG250Y, at University of Toronto <br>